MarteXcoin-documentation/Documentation/governance/understanding.rst

 on the Dash Forum, where feedback and suggestions are solicited from the general community.
 Once the proposal owner decides they have a reasonable chance of passing their proposal, it is created as a governance object on the blockchain.
-A fee of 5 DASH is associated with this action to prevent spam and ensure only serious proposals make it to this stage.
+A fee of 5 MARTEX is associated with this action to prevent spam and ensure only serious proposals make it to this stage.
 Several tools exist to allow masternode operators to comfortably review and vote on proposals.
 The net total of yes votes must